Lincoln Restler

 Lincoln P. Restler (born March 19, 1984) is an American politician and civil servant from New York City, who is a member of the New York City Council for the 33rd district which covers Greenpoint, parts of Vinegar Hill, Williamsburg, Boerum Hill, Brooklyn Heights, Dumbo, and other Downtown neighborhoods in northern Brooklyn.
 Restler co-founded reform political club, New Kings Democrats, and was a New York State Democratic District Leader.
 He held several positions in municipal government before running for City Council.

 Early life and education

-Restler grew up in Brooklyn Heights on Pierrepoint Street with an older sister.
+Restler grew up in Brooklyn Heights on Pierrepont Street with an older sister.
 Restler is Jewish and attended the Reform Brooklyn Heights Synagogue in his youth.

+His father, Peter Restler, founded the private equity firm CAI Funds.

-He attended the Packer Collegiate Institute and graduated from Brown University in 2006.
+He attended the Packer Collegiate Institute and graduated from Brown University with a bachelor in Africana Studies and Latin American Studies in 2006.
 He was schoolmates with future political adversary and eventual Council predecessor, Stephen Levin.

 Career

 Restler became involved in politics while in undergrad with the Providence, Rhode Island City Council re-election campaign of David Segal, and in the 2008 presidential primary supporting Barack Obama.

 He worked for the City of New York as an employee at the Department of Small Business Services and Department of Consumer Protection.
 Restler co-founded reform club New Kings Democrats in 2008, and worked in the Bill de Blasio administration.
 He worked on the de Blasio campaign and as senior policy advisor to the mayor.

 In 2020, Restler resigned from the de Blasio administration and joined the St. Nicks Alliance.